 Pros: Hydrating, absorbs quickly with no residue, high % of green tea extract

-Cons: High alcohol, more watery than expected, strong fragrance, not as soothing as hoped
+Cons: Contains alcohol, more watery than expected, strong fragrance, not as soothing as hoped

 Where to Buy